5 Easy Science Experiments for Kids That Will Blow Your Mind

-Start by adding red food coloring, 1/4 cup water, 1/4 cup alcohol, and a tablespoon of oil into a mason jar and mix.
+Start by adding red food colouring, 1/4 cup water, 1/4 cup alcohol, and a tablespoon of oil into a mason jar and mix.
 Then, try to stick the straw through the straw hole and tighten the lid onto the jar.
-Mold a piece of playdough on the lid around the straw, which will hold the straw about 1/2″ from the bottom of the jar.
+Mould a piece of playdough on the lid around the straw, which will hold the straw about 1/2″ from the bottom of the jar.
 Hola!
 Place your DIY thermometer outside in the cold or the fridge and inside the house and look at the difference in how high the liquid rises in the straw at different temperatures.

 If your kids ask you, “how did that happen”?
 Then here is the catch.
 Many commercial thermometers contain alcohol because alcohol has a low freezing point.
 As the alcohol temperature increases, it expands and causes the level within the thermometer to rise.
 The level of the alcohol corresponds to the printed lines/numbers on a thermometer indicating the temperature.
 And guess what?
 Our homemade version does a similar thing.

-3. Make Cranberry secret messages.
+3. Make Cranberry Secret Messages.